kipfstuhl/fssearch/README.md

 Just run `search.py` with a search term and submit the desired index with the --index flag.

 # TODO #
-Make `user_search` a variable of `SearchShell`.
-With this it can be used to define a new print function.
-This will print the search along with the results.
-It will be used in `do_print` and also in `do_search`, it may also be used in `precmd`. `postcmd` is not good, as it will overwrite everything.

-Maybe another class for searching improves the situation.
-This can be used separately for searching, parsing output, and even printing it.
-With this extra class hopefully no globals are necessary anymore; the state can be stored in the user interface class `SearchShell`.
+Add possibility to scroll the results.
+This means if the first ten are not good, make it easy to see the next best matches.
+This can be done using the `from_` argument for searching.
+The display should make it somehow clear, that the results shown are not the first results returned.